May 24, 2018

 School of Communication, Humanities & Social Sciences (CHSS)

 Criminology is the social-scientific study of crime, including the measurement, etiology, consequences, prevention, control, and treatment of crime and delinquency.
 Courses in the program help students develop a structural perspective which in turn lets them understand crime, law, and society more broadly and critically.
 The criminology major prepares students for further academic study and/or employment in the fields of parole and probation careers, criminal justice employment as well as law school.
 Information about career options for criminology majors is offered by the American Sociological Association and the American Society of Criminology.

-Closely aligned with the sociology program, this two-year criminology program is designed to meet the requirements for an Associate of Arts in Criminology from CNM.
+Closely aligned with the sociology program, this criminology program is designed to meet the requirements for an Associate of Arts in Criminology from CNM.
 It will also prepare a student to obtain a Bachelor of Arts in Criminology or Sociology from a 4-year college or university.
 Students will develop critical thinking skills through comparison of major theories in the field, analysis of crime trends, and evaluation of the criminal justice system.

 See Recommended Sequence of Courses